Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

 \subsection{Human Evaluation}

 Few TST studies have performed human evaluations on their proposed TST algorithms \cite{shen2017style,li2018delete} as such evaluations are often expensive and laborious.
-In a typical human evaluation setting, human workers are crowd-sourced to rate how the style transferred sentence fair on the three evaluation criteria using a range scale.
-For example, given a pair of original and transferred sentences, a human worker is asked to rate how well the content is preserved in the transferred sentence on the scale of 1 to 5 points, with 5 points being ``\textit{very well preserved}''.
+Human workers are crowd-sourced in a typical human evaluation setting to rate how the style transferred sentence fair using a range scale based on the three evaluation criteria.
+For example, given a pair of original and transferred sentences, a human worker is asked to rate the degree to which the content is preserved in the transferred sentence on a scale of 1 to 5 points, with 5 points being ``\textit{very well preserved}''.
 Multiple human workers are asked to evaluate a given pair of original and transferred sentences, and the average scores are reported to reduce individual bias.
-Although researchers have put in great effort to ensure the quality of the human evaluation on TST tasks, the evaluation approach has proven to be very challenging as the interpretation of the text style is subjective and may vary across individuals \cite{epang2019towards,pang2019daunting,mir2019evaluating}.
-Nevertheless, human evaluations still offer valuable insights into how well TST algorithms are able to transfer style and generate sentences that are acceptable by human standards.
+Although researchers have made great efforts to ensure the quality of human evaluation in TST tasks, the evaluation approach has proven to be very challenging, as interpretation of the text style is subjective and can vary between individuals \cite{pang2019towards,pang2019daunting,mir2019evaluating}.
+Nevertheless, human evaluations still offer valuable insights into how well TST algorithms can transfer style and generate sentences acceptable by human standards.